cosmosinnovate/python-course/README.md

 You might ask what is the ```self``` parameter: It is a reference to the current instance of the class, and is used to access variables that belongs to the class. the self word can be anything you want it to be.
 But it is always good to use self.

-A class has methods which just a function.
-Example below:
+A class has methods which is just a function.

 Try this: